 \section{Related Work}

-\paragraph{PLM, Fine-tuning and Prompt tuning.} With the success since BERT~\cite{devlin2018bert}, pre-trained language models~\citep{radford2018improving,yang2019xlnet,liu2019roberta,raffel2020exploring} bring a new paradigm to NLP, that is to pre-train a massive model as the universal backbone and then adapt the PLMs to specific downstream tasks.
-The mainstream way for downstream adaption is fine-tuning, which adds task-specific classification heads and tunes all the PLM parameters with supervised data for the downstream tasks.
+\paragraph{PLM, Fine-tuning and Prompt tuning.} Since the success of BERT~\cite{devlin2018bert}, pre-trained language models bring a new paradigm to NLP, that is to pre-train a massive model as the universal backbone and then adapt the PLMs to specific downstream tasks.
+The mainstream way of downstream adaptation is fine-tuning, which adds task-specific classification heads and tunes all the PLM parameters with supervised data.

-Recently, researchers found that promising results can also be achieved by casting downstream tasks into the form of pre-training tasks and adding some \textit{prompt} tokens into the input, including human-designed explainable prompts~\citep{NEURIPS2020_1457c0d6,schick-schutze-2021-exploiting,schick-schutze-2021-just, han2021ptr, ding2021prompt,hu2021knowledgeable} and automatically searched prompts~\citep{jiang-etal-2020-know,shin-etal-2020-autoprompt,gao-etal-2021-making}.
-Following this line of study, the prompts are extended from tokens in the vocabularies to trainable embeddings, i.e., soft prompts~\citep{li-liang-2021-prefix,hambardzumyan2021warp,zhong-etal-2021-factual,qin-eisner-2021-learning,Liu2021GPTUT,lester2021power}.
-Furthermore, some works~\citep{li-liang-2021-prefix,qin-eisner-2021-learning,lester2021power} demonstrate that only tuning soft prompts and keeping PLM parameters frozen can achieve good performances in various tasks.
-Especially, \citet{lester2021power} show that with the growth of PLM's size, the gap between prompt tuning and fine-tuning becomes narrower and finally disappears.

-In this work, we try to take a step towards understanding these phenomena, i.e., how can PLMs learn universal abilities to adapt to various tasks with few data and tunable parameters.
+Recently, researchers found that promising results can be achieved by casting downstream tasks into the form of pre-training tasks and adding some \textit{prompt} tokens into the input, including human-designed explainable prompts~\citep{NEURIPS2020_1457c0d6,schick-schutze-2021-exploiting,schick-schutze-2021-just} and automatically searched prompts~\citep{jiang-etal-2020-know,shin-etal-2020-autoprompt,gao-etal-2021-making}.
+Following this line of study, the prompts are extended from real tokens to trainable embeddings, i.e., soft prompts~\citep{hambardzumyan2021warp,zhong-etal-2021-factual,qin-eisner-2021-learning}.
+Furthermore, some works~\citep{lester2021power,li-liang-2021-prefix} demonstrate that only tuning soft prompts and keeping PLMs frozen can achieve excellent performance in various tasks, especially for large-scale PLMs.
+In this work, we try to understand these phenomena, i.e., why can PLMs learn universal abilities to adapt to various tasks with few data points and tunable parameters.